 Best Places To Live in New Jersey: South Jersey and the Jersey Shore

 Forget what you’ve seen on MTV.
-Some would argue the Jersey Shore and South Jersey are some of the best places to live in New Jersey.
+Some would argue that the Jersey Shore and South Jersey are some of the best places to live in New Jersey.

 1. Cherry Hill, NJ